Sentmoraap/lazynput/README.md

 ## Usage
 The initialization looks like this:

-    using namespace Lazynput::Litterals; // To use the _hash litteral.
+    using namespace Lazynput::Literals; // To use the _hash literal.
     Lazynput::LazynputDb lazynputDb;
     lazynputDb.parseFromDefault(&std::cerr); // Look for lazynputdb.txt in default paths.